On-Campus Experience Days

 Ice Cream Basics

 This activity will cover the basic concepts of ice cream making-- from understanding the importance of the ingredients in the ice cream mix, to uncovering the reason behind the type of freezer used.
 Students will get the opportunity to use a semi-electric ice cream maker to freeze ice cream.
-A comparative tasting of different ice cream products will solidify the concepts discussed.

 Challenge your knowledge of plants at Bovey Greenhouse.
 Learn from a Greenhouse Technician about current plant research followed by an interactive activity where students will work in groups to identify a collection of plants.
-Not available in March.

 Plant DNA Extraction Lab